Prabhu38012/Internship-Project-Finder-Web-Application/REALTIME_FEATURES.md

 ## Conclusion

-The real-time implementation transforms the Internship Finder into a dynamic, interactive platform with instant updates, live notifications, and real-time analytics.
+The real-time implementation transforms the InternQuest into a dynamic, interactive platform with instant updates, live notifications, and real-time analytics.
 The modular architecture ensures scalability and maintainability while providing an exceptional user experience.